NFAIS Forethought Strategic Summit

 NISO assumes organizations register as a group.
 The model assumes that an unlimited number of staff will be watching the live broadcast in a single location, but also includes access to an archived recording of the event for those who may have timing conflicts.

 NISO understands that, during the current pandemic, staff at a number of organizations may be practicing safe social distancing or working remotely.
-To accommodate those workers, we are allowing registrants to share the sign-on instructions with all colleagues so that they may join the broadcast directly.
+To accommodate those workers, we are allowing registrants to share the sign-on instructions with all colleagues so that they may join the broadcast directly, irrespective of their geographical location.

 Registrants receive sign-on instructions via email on the Friday prior to the virtual event.
 If you have not received your instructions by the day before an event, please contact NISO headquarters for assistance via email (firstname.lastname@example.org).